-In the midst of these papers, I see it, hear it, feel it between my bones: the rough life I once had as a thriving college student, the nightmare we all had to bear for the sake of a Bachelor’s degree; an episode of life that was nothing more but a barter—a pile of term papers in exchange for another piece of paper: this diploma which I am itching to burn along with the rest of these books, these certificates, these memories.
+In the midst of these papers, I see it, hear it, feel it between my bones: the rough life I once had as a thriving college student, the nightmare I had to carry for the sake of a Bachelor’s degree; an episode of life that was nothing more but a trade, a barter.
+A pile of term papers in exchange for another piece of paper: this diploma which I am itching to burn along with the rest of these books, these certificates, these memories.

 Tell me how does one live in the absence of routine—without pattern, without rhythm, without words?